heilcheng/medexplain-evals/docs/data_loading.rst

 Fallback Complexity Calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the ``textstat`` library is unavailable, MEQ-Bench uses a fallback method based on:
+When the ``textstat`` library is unavailable, MedExplain-Evals uses a fallback method based on:

 * Average sentence length
 * Average syllables per word